Xaxis/ipfs-scraper/README.md

 # ipfs-scraper

-# Setting up Docker and Running the Application
+# Setting up Docker and Running the App

 ## Prerequisites
 - Docker and Docker Compose installed on your system.